Product Photography Tips and Tutorials 101

 I invite you to read: 8 Basic Camera Shots for Photography AmateursMy Profile

-2. tatess says:
+2. tatess

 I love to take photos but that is it, just point and shot.
 Yes,I am too lazy to learn more on how to improve it. i will check out the links. thabks